kazuo459/kazuo459.github.io/index.md

 [AWS Cloud Development Kit (AWS CDK) Developer Guide](https://docs.aws.amazon.com/cdk/v2/guide/home.html)

 - Lead Senior Technical Writer with ownership of documentation for the AWS CDK.
-Rewrote and restructured this guide to improve cusotmer experience of learning and using the CDK and improve content for training LLMs.
+Rewrote and restructured the Developer Guide to improve the user experience of getting started with the CDK and understanding how the service works.
 - For a detailed history of my contributions to this guide, see the [commit history](https://github.com/awsdocs/aws-cdk-guide/commits/main/) in the GitHub version of the Developer Guide.

 [Automating Reports for Jamf Pro Administrators](https://github.com/kazuo459/writing-samples/blob/main/automating-reports-for-jamf-pro-administrators.md)